dodero/WebEngineeringBook/chapter2.md

 # Web construction frameworks

-## Web Frameworks
+## Web Application Frameworks

 In a few words, web frameworks are software frameworks used to construct web applications.
-In a more ellaborate fashion, web frameworks provide an abstraction to deal with the HTTP issues in the communication that occurs between client-side and server-side components of a distributed wep application.
+In a more ellaborate fashion, [web application frameworks](http://en.wikipedia.org/wiki/Web_application_framework) provide an abstraction to deal with the HTTP issues in the communication that occurs between client-side and server-side components of a distributed wep application.
 To describe it more accurately, we have to explain first what is a software framework.

 ### What is a software framework